anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 ### 6.3.7 Security Audit Logging
 This intent of this section is to provide a key baseline and minimum requirements to implement logging that can meet the basic security auditing needs.
 This should provide sufficient preliminary guidance, but is not intended to provide a comprehensive solution.
 Regular review of security logs that record user access, as well as session and network activity, is critical in preventing and detecting intrusions that could disrupt business operations.
 This monitoring process also allows administrators to retrace an intruder's activity and may help correct any damage caused by the intrusion.

+The handling of security incidents requires various levels of logging of key infrastructure, processes, and use behaviour.
+These logs have to be continuously monitored and analysed with alerts created for anomalies.
+The resources for logging, monitoring and alerting also need to logged and monitored and corrective actions taken so that they are never short of the needed resources (sec.mon.015).

 #### 6.3.7.1 Creating Logs
 * All resources to which access is controlled, including but not limited to applications and operating systems must have the capability of generating security audit logs.
 * Logs must be generated for all components (ex.
 Nova in Openstack) that form the Cloud Infrastructure.